Skip to content

 What does the AI model inventory template track?

-Each model entry captures: model name and type, use case, risk tier (High/Medium/Low), development source (in-house vs. vendor), regulatory applicability (NIST AI RMF 1.1, 2026 OCC model risk guidance, state AI laws, CFPB ECOA), assessment status, owner, and last review date.
-You can populate your first inventory in an afternoon.
+Each model entry captures model name and type, use case, risk tier (High/Medium/Low), development source (in-house vs. vendor), potentially applicable frameworks and laws, assessment status, owner, and last review date.
+Completion time depends on the number of use cases and the information available.

 What's in the pre-deployment checklist?